iceablemedia/chooko-lite/readme.txt

 * Enhanced: HTML5Shiv is now properly enqueued
 * Enhanced: Prefixed constants names and Google font enqueuing handle
 * Enhanced: Using the_archive_title() for archive page titles
 * Enhanced: Ordered placeholders for printf() in footer.php
+* Enhanced: Removed additional support for child themes for WP<4.7 (was relying on file_exists() which emits a PHP E_WARNING upon failure)

 = 1.2.12 =
 June 21th, 2017